Brooks Koepka Reacts To PGA Championship Crowds

 “But if I was fine, yeah, it would have been cool.
 It’s cool for Phil.
 But getting dinged a few times isn’t exactly my idea of fun.

 “Trying to protect my knee.
-I don’t think anybody really understands until you actually you’re coming out of surgery.
+I don’t think anybody really understands until you actually are coming out of surgery.

 “Even when I was doing rehab and there’s five people kind of standing by your knee, you get a little skittish.
 Like I don’t mind waiting or being in that crowd, but I don’t know what the deal was, but it’s what it is.
 I’ll be putting it in ice today.
 It feels like s**t right now.”